SiegfriedEhret/beulogue/docs/content/content/templating.md

 ### Variables for the page template

-- `title`: the title of the page, from your content front matter.
+- `title`: the title of the content, from the front matter.
-- `date`: the date of your content, from its front matter
+- `date`: the date of your content, from the front matter
 - `dateFormatted`: the same thing formatted as `YYYY-MM-DD`.
 - `content`: your content in html.
 - `contentPath`: the path to your markdown, relative to the `content` folder.